jeandat/learning-ionic/README.md

 `grunt dist` will build with distribution options.

+I almost never use low-level grunt tasks.
+I prefer to use npm high-level tasks.
+But it is good to understand how it works.

-## Options
+## Grunt options

 ### --proxy | --no-proxy

 Instrument `conf/dev.js`: change API endpoint and enable the livereload option in order to leverage a reverse proxy on the local machine.

-Make sense for these commands :
+Make sense when serving code via a web server :

 - `npm run serve`
 - `npm run <platform>-lr`